EthanPeters96/FlavorVault/README.md

 dnspython - Used to connect to the database.

+jQuery - Used to make the site more interactive.

+Font Awesome - For icons.

 pymongo - Used to interact with the database.

 Git - For version control.